-The batteries are wired in a positive to negative series.
+Current Model - The batteries are now wired in a positive to negative series.
 There is one wire harness wire that connects the first batteries positive.
 From there, the batteries are wired with two sided terminal wires that connect battery number one's remaining positive, to battery number two's negative.
 This sequence is continued until there is only battery number four's positive terminal available without a wire connected.
 Finish the battery wiring by connecting the remaining wire that is connected to one of the sides of the circuit breaker, to batter number four's remaining positive terminal.
 Refer to the photo below for a visual reference.

 Back Shocks - removing the storage box underneath the seat will be necessary.
 Replace the shocks separately to avoid frame to frame contact.
-The top, and bottom bolt for the rear shocks are 5mm hex head (Allen wrench) screw with internal nut.
+The top, and bottom bolt for the rear shocks are going to be a socket and wrench.